“I am here to support clients who are marginalized or experiencing difficulties in their life.”

 What should someone know about working with you?

 I take a collaborative approach in my sessions to facilitate positive change.
 Clients will fill out a short questionnaire prior to the session.
 Then I will have a dialogue with them to learn about their goals and aspirations.
 Based on that, I will work with them to discover their strengths and teach them skills needed to overcome challenges, thus becoming resilient.

 What do you do to continue learning and building competencies as a provider?

 I engage in training to polish my skills and expand my knowledge of the mental health field.
 It is also very important for me to continue being culturally competent.
 Therefore, I actively engage in diversity initiatives with my peers so that I can best create safe spaces for my clients.

 How do your own core values shape your approach to therapy?

-Growing up in a family of educators and parents who are from a different culture, I believe in helping others and respecting other cultures.
-These core values give me the drive to provide culturally-competent therapy.
-I strongly believe in using evidence-based techniques so that clients are getting the proper care.
-At the same time, I stay flexible in my approach based on the client's needs.
+Growing up in an international environment with a family of educators, I am inspired to provide culturally competent support to my clients.
+I believe in using techniques rooted in psychology so that clients are getting the proper care.
+At the same time, I stay flexible in my approach according to each client's needs.

 What are you most excited about within the evolving mental health landscape?

 I am particularly excited about the growth of telehealth because it has made it easy for clients to access care.
 Telehealth also challenges me to learn new skills and expand my knowledge as a therapist.

 “I strive to cultivate individual support and provide the best treatment for each client to facilitate their pursuit of continued growth.”